 When Do I Hire a Birth Injury Attorney?

-While the statute of limitations on filing a lawsuit for an injury or wrongful death in Illinois is 2 years from the date of the event when medical malpractice occurs there are some nuances involved.
+While the statute of limitations on filing a lawsuit for an injury or wrongful death in Illinois is 2 years from the date of the event when birth injuries occur but there are some nuances involved.

-Depending on the facts of the case, such as the injury to a minor or presence of a disability the statute of limitations on medical malpractice can vary.
+Depending on the facts of the case, such as the serious injury to a minor or presence of a birth injury related disability the statute of limitations on a medical malpractice lawsuit can vary.

 Who Files a Birth Injury Lawsuit?

-In addition to the injured victims from a birth event, a family member of the affected child or mother can also file a birth injury lawsuit; the child can also be involved later in life in the case of disability due to birth injury.
+In addition to the injured victims from a birth event, a family member of the affected child or mother can also file a birth injuries suit; the child can also be involved later in life in the case of permanent disability due to birth injuries.

-A medical malpractice attorney with experience in birth injuries can represent you and your family’s interests during a birth injury lawsuit and help you navigate dealing with the court system, insurance companies and their representatives, and all other parties during this complicated and difficult time in your life.
+A Chicago birth injury lawyer with experience in serious injuries can represent you and your family’s interests during a birth injury suit and help you navigate dealing with the court system, insurance companies and their representatives, and all other parties during this complicated and difficult time in your life.

-How Do I File a Birth Injury Lawsuit?
+How Do I File a Birth Injuries Lawsuit?